How to Remove Public Records From Your Credit Report

 Having a public record on your credit report negatively impacts your credit score.
 Public records can be a deciding factor when a lender is making a financial decision.

 Removing a bankruptcy from your credit report can be a time-consuming job.
 If you have public records dragging your credit score down, get professional help to have them removed.
-If you’re able to remove any kind of negative information from your credit report, it should definitely improve your credit score.
+If you’re able to remove any kind of negative information from your credit history, it should definitely improve your credit score.

 What kind of information is included in a public record?